kytulendu/rra-krr/timeline.md

 - The Slaver send a very powerful psychic burst, killed three quarters of Rra-krr telepath and make many of other race gone mad or some commit suicide.
 - Few days after, Rra-krr contact Human for negotiation to end the war as there are threat of The Slaver present in the galaxy.
 The negotiation was success, as they come with the term that both side agree on.
 - The combined force start assult The Slaver strong hold on Alpha Centauri colony
-- Months later, Scrawny-Little-One killed The Slaver before it activate the physic amplifier, The The Slaver incident ended.
+- Months later, Scrawny-Little-One killed The Slaver before it activate the physic amplifier.
+The The Slaver incident ended.
 The number of cutalities are far greather than the war it self, and lots of mind dammaged surviros.

 ##### 10 August 2351 (37 Hrruur 15046)